AyshaAthar/RecursiveTransformerBasedVideoSegmentation/src/README.md

 ```
 where
 1. log-dir : Directory to log the results, store checkpoints.
-2. dataset : Name of dataset, use synpickseq1 for synpick and cityscsapesseq for cityscapes.
+2. dataset : Name of dataset, use synpickseq for synpick and cityscsapesseq for cityscapes.
 3. backbone: ViT encoder backbone.
 4. decoder: Type of decoder, linear/mask_transformer.
 5. pretrain-log-dir: Directory from which it loads pretrained frame-by-frame model.